blakeblackshear/frigate/docs/docs/integrations/mqtt.md

-    "stationary": false, // whether or not the object is considered stationary "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2, // number of times the object has moved from a stationary position "attributes": [], // set of unique attributes that have been identified on the object "current_attributes": [] // detailed data about the current attributes in this frame },
+    "stationary": false, // whether or not the object is considered stationary "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2, // number of times the object has moved from a stationary position "attributes": {
+      "face": 0.64
+    }, // attributes with top score that have been identified on the object at any point "current_attributes": [] // detailed data about the current attributes in this frame },
   "after": {